 What makes a good Cranachan recipe?

-Delving into the recipe books gave us a lot of different ideas about how to put together the perfect glass of Cranachan.
+Delving into all of the old Scottish recipe books we have gave us a lot of different ideas about how to put together the perfect glass of Cranachan.
 The main ingredients were generally similar:

 - Raspberries (although some recipes mentioned any fresh berries would do)